 Copan is a tiny town located in the state of Oklahoma.
 With a population of 721 people and just one neighborhood, Copan is the 265th largest community in Oklahoma.

-Copan is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Copan is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Copan is a town of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Copan who work in office and administrative support (12.95%), computer science and math (9.39%), and sales jobs (9.06%).

 Also of interest is that Copan has more people living here who work in computers and math than 95% of the places in the US.